Game Management Unit 27

 Overview: Unit 27 currently offers elk seasons throughout the fall.
 Early fall hunt seasons that coincide with the elk breeding period include archery-only, in which both bull and antlerless permits are available, and early firearms bull, which is limited to muzzleloading rifles every other year.
-Two general antlerless seasons are offered in October to meet management objectives.
+A general antlerless permit is offered in October to meet population management objectives.
 Late archery and firearms bull seasons are also offered during mid- to late-November and into early December.
-All elk permits must be obtained though the permit draw process.
+All elk permits must be obtained through the permit draw process.
 Because the quality of Arizona's bull elk hunts has become widely known, permits to hunt bull elk in Arizona are difficult to obtain.
 Drawing odds for an early firearms bull tag in Unit 27 can be as low as 1%, meaning only one out of one hundred applicants will be drawn for a tag.
-However, hunters willing to pursue antlerless elk during the archery season have much better odds of being drawn.
+However, hunters willing to pursue antlerless elk have much better odds of being drawn.

 If a hunter decides to hunt those areas off the Rim, they would be well advised to use horses or plan on arduous backpacking, both to access areas with concentrations of mature bulls and to pack out their meat and trophies.
 Late season hunters may wish to consider hiring the services of an outfitter-guide experienced in hunting these rugged and remote winter range areas.
 A list of outfitter-guides licensed to operate in Unit 27 can be obtained by calling the Apache-Sitgreaves National Forests at (928) 333-4301.
 Forest Service maps can also be obtained by calling this same number.